-How to Find a Gay Counsellor in 2021
+How to Find a Gay Counsellor

 When I’m having a consultation call with potential clients, it’s common for someone to say “I’m not really sure what to ask actually.”
 And this makes complete sense.
 It can take a lot of courage just to start interviewing prospective counsellors, let alone know how to evaluate if a counsellor will be a good fit for you.